and-fer/project-wordle-af/README.md

 Alright: over the first 3 exercises, we've been setting up all of the structure and scaffolding.
 It's time to do some game-logic stuff!

-In this exercise, we'll add some CSS classes to color the background of each cell, based on the results and the correct answer:
+In this exercise, we'll add some CSS classNamees to color the background of each cell, based on the results and the correct answer:

 ![Screen recording.
 The guesses are applied to the game board, and the background colors update accordingly](docs/words-with-backgrounds.gif)